This blog post is all about how to maximise your vacation days in 2026.

 December: A Festive Holiday Break Without Wasting Too Much Leave

-So if you take off Monday 22nd, Tuesday 23rd, and Wednesday 24th December, you’ll get 9 days off in total thanks to Christmas Day, Boxing Day, and the surrounding weekends.
+So if you take off Monday 21st – Thursday 24th December (4 days), as well as Tuesday 29th – Thursday 31st (3 days), you’ll get 14 days off in total thanks to Christmas Day, Boxing Day, and the surrounding weekends.

 This is the perfect time to experience magical Christmas markets in cities like Vienna, Munich, and Prague.
-Or if you’d rather escape the cold, consider a tropical Christmas in Thailand or the Caribbean.

-Maximise Your Vacation Days and Make 2025 Your Most Travel-Packed Year Yet
+Maximise Your Vacation Days and Make 2026 Your Most Travel-Packed Year Yet

-By planning your leave strategically, you can maximise your vacation days in 2025 without using extra holiday days.
+By planning your leave strategically, you can maximise your vacation days in 2026 without using extra holiday days.

-This strategy allows you to take multiple trips throughout the year.
-While still having enough leave left for personal time or unexpected events.
+This strategy allows you to take multiple trips throughout the year, while still having enough leave left for personal time or unexpected events.

-If you haven’t already, get your holiday requests in early before your colleagues do.
-The sooner you lock in your dates, the more likely you are to get approval.
-And also the cheaper your flights and hotels will be.
+The sooner you lock in your dates, the more likely you are to get approval, and also the cheaper your flights and hotels will be.

-So maximise your vacation days, and with a little forward planning, 2025 could be your most travel-packed year yet.
+So maximise your vacation days, and with a little forward planning, 2026 could be your most travel-packed year yet.

 Now, the only question is, where will you go first?